iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covidtracker___2.3.0/report.md

 > brilliant app ni government bettter than the uk test and trace app<br> :date: __2020-10-25 13:23:53__

 > App sleeping now fixed looking good guys<br> :date: __2020-10-20 11:19:51__

-> So more people can find it and download it<br> :date: __2020-10-14 18:03:40__

-> Great app.
-Good to have just incase I'm standing by someone who might have covid 19.
-I have mine tracing all the time just to be safe and for my peace of mind.<br> :date: __2020-10-06 06:10:01__